 What sort of team do you have behind you at the moment?

-We have Pax Brown – he's the general secretary for the party.
-He's 24.
-My cofounder, Finn, from Cambridge, is 30.
-We have an LSE student who's 19, and we have a party member who's currently in Kashmir.
+We have Pax Brown—he's the general secretary for the party.
+He's twenty-four.
+My co-founder, Ben, from Cambridge, is thirty.
+We have an LSE [London School of Economics] student who's nineteen, and we have a party member who's currently in Kashmir.
 He's a filmmaker there.

 The chances of you winning the election are slim.
 Do you think many people will vote for you?

 I concur, they're very slim.
 But we're the One Love Party, based on techno-progressive values.
-We've put ourselves out here to solve these issues in a practical way using modern technology and modern values.
-If we just get 5 percent [of the vote], that's 100,000 people, going by the 38 percent turnout last election.
+We've put ourselves out here to solve these issues in a practical way, using modern technology and modern values.
+If we just get five percent [of the vote], that's one hundred thousand people, going by the thirty-eight percent turnout last election.
 That would get us third in the election.
 If we come third, at least every young person in the country will know about us and want to be a part of the movement.